zendesk/maxwell/docs/docs/producers.md

 ### Kinesis AWS credentials
 ***
-You will need to obtain an IAM user that has the permission "kinesis:PutRecord" for the stream you are planning on producing to.
+You will need to obtain an IAM user that has the following permissions for the stream you are planning on producing to:

+- "kinesis:PutRecord"
+- "kinesis:PutRecords"
+- "kinesis:DescribeStream"
+- "cloudwatch:PutMetricData"

 See the [AWS docs](http://docs.aws.amazon.com/streams/latest/dev/controlling-access.html#kinesis-using-iam-examples) for the latest examples on which permissions are needed.